SofaPirate/Plaquette/docs/inputs_outputs.rst

         wave >> led;
       }

-- **SINK**: The pin sinks current when ON, suitable for LEDs connected between a positive voltage and the pin.
+- **INVERTED**: The pin sinks current when ON, suitable for LEDs connected between a positive voltage and the pin.

   **Example**: LED in sink mode.
 Connect the LED anode to +5V (Vcc) and the cathode to pin 9, with a